KCRAR & Heartland MLS Changes for NAR Settlement Compliance

 KCRAR Forms & Contracts

-The forms shown in blue indicate the availability of a preview of the new/revised form for training purposes.
-Changes to those forms without training previews are summarized in the full overview of forms changes.
+Changes to these forms are summarized in the full overview of forms changes.

 Frequently Asked Questions

-August 5: Two new amendment forms will be released.
+August 5: Two new amendment forms were released.

-August 14: Other updated forms will be released on KCRAR.com.
+August 14: Other updated forms were released on KCRAR.com.

-August 14: Compensation fields will be removed from Heartland MLS.
+August 14: Compensation fields were removed from Heartland MLS.

 Per the NAR settlement agreement, effective Aug.
 14, 2024, compensation fields will no longer be available in the HMLS Matrix system.
 After Aug.
 14, agents will be prohibited from marketing offers of compensation anywhere on the MLS.